Psychosis

 How Do We Treat Psychotic Disorders?

 Psychotic disorders are usually treated with antipsychotic medication to reduce symptoms of psychosis.
 The use of other medications, such as mood stabilizers and antidepressants, may also be helpful in cases where the psychotic symptoms are associated with a mood disorder like bipolar disorder, major depressive disorder, and schizoaffective disorder.
-Cognitive-Behavioural Therapy (CBT) is an additional treatment option that can help individuals with psychotic symptoms in challenging their distorted thoughts and beliefs, as well as develop coping strategies to reduce distress during psychotic episodes.
+Cognitive-Behavioural Therapy (CBT) is an additional treatment option that can help individuals with psychotic symptoms challenge their distorted thoughts and beliefs, as well as develop coping strategies to reduce distress during psychotic episodes.
 If psychosis is related to substance use, it is important to address any potential substance use problems and help the individual safely withdraw from substance abuse.
 Individuals with psychotic disorders can also benefit from programs designed for vocational and social rehabilitation, such as support groups and skills training that can help them reintegrate into employment.